-The Dialer Configuration 1 dialog (see Figure 11) contains the First Communicator Options, Second Communicator Options and International Options.
+The Dialer Configuration 1 dialog (see Figure 16) contains the First Communicator Options, Second Communicator Options and International Options.

 The Communications option determines if the dialer will communicate to the central station.
 When Enabled is selected, the dialer will communicate all events as programmed.
-When Disabled is selected, the dialer will not communicate any events.
+When Disabled is selected. the dialer will communicate any events.

-Figure 11: Dialer Configuration 1
+Figure 16: Dialer Configuration 1

-The TLM One/Two Check options determine whether the dialer will test for telephone line faults on line one and line two respectively.
+The TLM One/Two Check options

+determine whether the dialer will test for telephone line faults on line one and line two respectively.

 The Third Phone # can be programmed for two different modes of operation.
-When Alternate Dialing Enabled is selected, the dialer switches between the first and third telephone numbers after each dialing attempt, until the maximum number of dialing attempts have been made to each number.
-When Third Number Backup is enabled, the dialer will use the third telephone number only if all attempts to communicate to the first telephone number fail.
+When Alternate Dialing Enabled is selected, the dialer switches between the first and third numbers after each dialing attempt, until the maximum number of dialing attempts have been made to each number.
+When Third Number Backup is enabled, the dialer will use the third number only if all attempts to communicate to the first number fail.
 If all attempts to communicate to the third number also fail, a failure to communicate trouble will be generated.
 When Disabled is selected, the third telephone number is not used.

 The Dialing option has three different options for pulse or DTMF dialing.
 If All attempts Pulse is selected, the dialer will always use pulse (rotary) dialing.
 If All attempts DTMF Dialing is selected, the dialer will always use DTMF dialing.
 If 4 attempts DTMF then Pulse is selected, the dialer will use DTMF dialing for the first four attempts.
-If unsuccessful, the dialer will switch to pulse (rotary) dialing for the remaining attempts.
+If unsuccessful, the dialer will switch to pulse dialing for the remaining attempts.

-The SIA Rep. Codes option determines whether the dialer will send the automatic reporting codes that are in the dialer, or use the reporting codes that are programmed in the Zone Data and Maintenance/Common reporting codes sections.
-See See "7.0 Appendix D: Table of Reporting Codes" on page 56 for a list of the automatic SIA Reporting Codes.
+The SIA Rep. Codes option determines whether the dialer will send automatic reporting codes, or use the reporting codes that are programmed in the Zone Data and Maintenance/Common reporting codes sections.
+See Appendix D for a list of the automatic SIA Reporting Codes.